 If you have open sores within any of the rashes, your doctor may take a sample to see if you have an infection.
 This is especially important if your symptoms look like ringworm.

 A sample can help them determine if you have a staph infection from eczema, or if it’s a fungal infection related to ringworm.

-Red, circular rashes on the skin are a telltale sign of ringworm, but your doctor will also test a sample to confirm.
+Red, circular rashes on the skin are a telltale sign of ringworm, but your doctor may also test a sample to confirm.
 They’ll look for signs of a fungal infection.
 If the fungal test is negative, then you don’t have ringworm.

 Once you have an accurate diagnosis, your doctor can explain treatment options.

 Treating nummular eczema depends on the severity of the condition.
 Lifestyle changes are sometimes enough to help clear the skin.
 The following tips can often help: